jayinvers/IT709/docs/Tutorials/08_fundamental_of_deployment.md

 # 08 Fundamental of Deployment

+## Tables of content

+1. Deploy a static website with windows IIS
+2. Deploy a dynamic web application with IIS(.Net 6)
+3. Deploy a dynamic web application with Nginx in Linux(Ubuntu 20.04)
+4. Build a web application with Docker Desktop on Windows
+5. Publish  a Docker image to Docker Hub
+6. Deploy .Net 6 application  to a private linux server with Docker
+7. Deploy .Net 6 application to Azure Cloud with Docker

 ## 1. Deploy a static website with windows IIS

 In this section we will show how to host a static website(based on HTML) on an IIS server.